National Center for Medical Intelligence: History

 The NCMI traces its origins to the organization of a medical intelligence section in the Office of the Surgeon General of the United States Army during World War II.
-Prior to entry into the war, the Surgeon General established medical intelligence to support planning for the administration of military governments in U.S. Army occupied territories occupied by providing detailed guides for civil public health and sanitation conditions.
+Prior to entry into the war, the surgeon general established medical intelligence to support planning for the administration of military governments in U.S. Army occupied territories occupied by providing detailed guides for civil public health and sanitation conditions.
 As the prospect of United States entry into the war increased, the need for a full-time staff of medical intelligence analysts became apparent.
 During the war, medical intelligence products were part of formal war planning with the incorporation of health and sanitary data into War Department Strategic Surveys.
 The history and organization of the medical intelligence program in 1951 is described in detail Special Text, ST 8039–1, 1951, used at the Army Medical Service School.

 The US Army Medical Information and Intelligence Agency was organized at Walter Reed Army Medical Center (WRAMC) by WRAMC General Orders 62, 24 September 1956.
 It was created by transferring personnel and files from the Medical Intelligence Division and the Reference Library of the Office the Surgeon General of the United States Army.
 Although both were abbreviated MIIA, this Medical Information and Intelligence Agency should not be confused with the Medical Intelligence and Information Agency which was organized effective 1 April 1973.

-According to a historical summary from the Armed Forces Medical Intelligence Center, the Medical Information and Intelligence Agency was absorbed by DIA in 1962.
+According to a historical summary from the Armed Forces Medical Intelligence Center, the Medical Information and Intelligence Agency was absorbed by the Defense Intelligence Agency (DIA) in 1962.

 During the later Cold War, the medical intelligence division underwent several evolutions in size, structure and specific function.
 In the early 1970s, the division became victim of DoD downsizing initiatives after the Vietnam War.

-On April 1, 1973, the Army Surgeon General again took sole responsibility for the medical intelligence function in the form of the US Army Medical Intelligence and Information Agency (USAMIIA or MIIA).
+On April 1, 1973, the Army surgeon general again took sole responsibility for the medical intelligence function in the form of the US Army Medical Intelligence and Information Agency (USAMIIA or MIIA).
 MIIA transferred to Fort Detrick in 1979 and was renamed as AFMIC in 1982 when it became a tri-service organization.
 Congress mandated the permanent transfer of AFMIC to DIA in 1992 under the DoD Authorization Act.
 As of January 1992, AFMIC became a DIA field production activity.

 On July 2, 2008, AFMIC was formally redesignated as the NCMI in a ceremony at Ft.
 Detrick.
 In 2010, the center received a facility expansion that added workspaces, conference and training rooms, and additional parking.